 Let the rest of our flowers too be plucked thus, dedicated thus, wither thus!
-The garden that sheds all its flowers for the garland of the Gods is in blossom forever!
-Come Oh mother!
-To it again and gather all its bloom and weave thy garlands for the Great Festival of the Nine Nights.
+The garden that sheds all its flowers for the garland of the Gods is in blossom for ever!
+Come Oh mother! to it again and gather all its bloom and weave thy garlands for the Great Festival of the Nine Nights.

-Once the momentous ninth Night, the Navaratri is over and the ninth garland is woven and dedicated - Kali, the Terrible, will reveal herself and lead Her votaries to Victory.
+Once the momentous ninth Night, the Navaratri is over and the ninth garland is woven and dedicated -Kali, the Terrible, will reveal herself and lead Her Votaries to Victory.

-Sister!
-Thou hast ever been the fountain of courage - the source of inspiration to me.
+Sister! thou hast ever been the fountain of courage: the source of inspiration to me.
 Thou too art a consecrated and avowed votary to this great and holy mission.
-This consecration to a great and noble cause calls upon thee to be great and noble thyself.
+The consecration to a great and noble cause calls upon thee to be great and noble thyself.

 Behold!
-On one side stands watching the Past - Souls of sages and saints and heroes of our race gone before: and on the other the Future: generations yet unborn!
+On one side stands watching the Past-Souls of sages and saints and heroes of our race gone before: and on the other the Future: generations yet unborn!

-May He bestow on us strength, that we may be able to free overselves of this momentous responsibility in such - wise as to evoke from these godly spectators a universal "Well done" "Well done!"
+My He bestow on us strength, that we may be able to acquit overselves of this momentous responsibility in such-wise as to evoke from these godly spectators a universal "Well done!"
+"Well done!

-Having thus 'consoled' his sister-in-law, the indomitable youth threw himself into the whirlwind of revolutionary activities with all the more recklessness for the dreadful blow that the Government had dealt out him.
-He had regularly gone through all his ceaseless political activity had only recently passed his Final examination entitling him to be called to the Bar.
-But now Government was determined to crush him and his influence.
-A case was instituted against him by the Benchers of the Greys Inn.
-The Indian Political supplied materials for accusation.
-Mr. Savarkar was put on trial.
-Ultimately the Benchers, doubtless cowed down a bit by the criticism of the English papers on their conduct of arrogating to themselves the power of a criminal Court, came to the conclusion of calling him to the Bar if but he would give an undertaking to desist from any further seditious activities.
-Mr. Savarkar replied that it was unnecessary to do so as if he did anything of that sort the Courts of law were able to call him to account.
-Moreover it was, he said, so difficult in those days to know what sedition meant, as shouting 'Vande Mataram' was also constructed as sedition by some officers.
-At last the Benchers decided not to call Mr. Savarkar to the Bar, in spite of his being entitled to it by his passing all other tests: on political grounds alone.
-Nevertheless they did not either strike off his name from the roll members and gave him to understands that he still a chance of winning back his right of being allowed to practice as an advocate by renouncing or ceasing to take to the revolutionary movement.
+Having thus 'consoled' his sister-in-law, the indomitable youth threw himself into the whirlwind of revolutionary activities with all the more recklessness for the dreadful blow that the Government had dealt out to him.
+He had regularly gone through all his examinations in the Inns of Court and inspite of his ceaseless political activity had only recently passed his Final examination entitling him to be called to the Bar.
+But now Government was determined to crush him and his influence, A case was instituted against him by the Benchers of the Greys Inn.
+The Indian Police supplied materials for accusation.
+Mr. Savarkar was put on trial, Ultimately the Benchers, doubtless cowed down a bit by the criticsm of the English papers on their conduct of arrogating to themselves the power of a Criminal Court, came to the conclusion of calling him to the Bar if but he would give an undertaking to desist from any further seditious activities.
+Mr. Savarkar replied that it was unnecessary to do so as if he did anything of that sort the Courts of Law were able to call him to account.
+Moreover it was, he said, so difficult in those days to know what sedition meant, as shouting ' Vande Mataram' was also construed as sedition by some officers.
+At last the Benchers decided not to call Mr. Savarkar to the Bar, inspite of his being entitled to it by his passing all other tests: on political grounds alone.
+Nevertheless they did not either strike off his name from the roll of members and gave him to understand that he had still a chance of winning back his right of being allowed to practise as an advocate by renouncing or ceasing to take to the revolutionary movement.